Rays vs. Rangers Player Props Betting Odds

-Player prop bet odds for Wander Franco, Marcus Semien and others are listed when the Tampa Bay Rays visit the Texas Rangers at Globe Life Field on Monday (at 8:05 PM ET).
+Player prop bet odds for Marcus Semien, Wander Franco and others are listed when the Texas Rangers host the Tampa Bay Rays at Globe Life Field on Tuesday at 8:05 PM ET.

 Bet on this matchup or its props with BetMGM!